 How’d They Do That?
-Recycling Paper by Jessica Hodges
+Recycling Paper

 The first step involves sorting the paper to be recycled.
 Recycled paper should be kept free of contaminates such as food, plastic, metal, and other trash as these can make paper difficult to recycle.
 Contaminated paper which cannot be recycled is composted, burned for energy, or sent to a landfill.